 Coconut flour give these brownies a delicious, subtle hint of coconut flavor.
 I love using coconut flour in gluten-free baked goods because it’s nutritious, lower in carbs than most flours, and high in fiber.
 There’s no substitute for the coconut flour in this recipe.

-These brownie are sweetened with maple syrup.
+These vegan coconut flour brownies are sweetened with maple syrup.
 I haven’t tried any alternative sweeteners in this recipe so I recommend sticking with maple syrup for the best results.

 I used dark chocolate chips in these brownies, but chopped dark chocolate works too.
 Or use any type of chocolate you prefer.